 Is Cannabinoid Hyperemesis Syndrome Forever: The Alice Moon Update

-The intense vomiting of cannabinoid hyperemesis syndrome is life threatening and it doesn’t need you to believe it, to be true.
+The intense vomiting of cannabinoid hyperemesis syndrome (CHS) is life threatening and real whether you believe it or not.

 Last year, cannabis advocate and influencer, Alice Moon, shared her story of cannabinoid hyperemesis syndrome (CHS) with RxLeaf.
 Doctors treated her for the mysterious illness that is characterized by uncontrollable vomiting.
 Although medicine doesn’t yet know what causes CHS, something in cannabis appears to be the culprit.
 What that something – or somethings – is/are both unknown and contentious.

 Back in September 2018, Moon spent months visiting hospitals and clinics while doctors tried to figure out what was going on.
 After settling on CHS – which is not yet an officially recognized diagnosis – she slowly resumed cannabis consumption, though at much lower doses and frequencies than she had prior to getting sick.
 Life apparently returned to normal for her.

 However, last month, after consuming a full-spectrum CBD capsule, Moon said her symptoms of relentless vomiting returned.
 Once the vomiting started, she knew the CHS had returned, though this time she said the episode was much more severe than in the past.

 “The hospital didn’t even want to admit me,” she said.
 “They said they couldn’t admit me just for throwing up.
 They’d never even heard of [CHS].
 The ER doctor didn’t know the difference between THC and CBD, either, which blew me away.”